kunmi5/Awesome_Store_Sales/README.md

 # Awesome_Store_Sales
-This represents information about employees, projects, and departmental responsibilities within a fictitious financial technology (fintech) organization.
+This explores information about employees, projects, and departmental responsibilities within a fictitious financial technology (fintech) organization.
+___